Is It Cheaper to Insure an Audi A4 or a BMW 325i?

 Both the Audi A4 and the BMW 325i come with a three-year warranty.

-The expected servicing costs of an A4 over a three year period are lower than the expected servicing costs for a BMW.
-You can expect to save around $700 USD over a three year or 12,000 mile period, for example.
+The expected servicing costs of an A4 over three years are lower than the expected servicing costs for a BMW.
+You can expect to save around $700 over a three-year or 12,000-mile period, for example.

 Both the BMW 3 Series and the Audi A4 have identical five-star crash safety ratings from the Euro NCAP and other major crash safety organizations.
 The cars have received almost identical safety and security ratings from other agencies as well.
 Thatcham, for example, has concluded that both cars are equally secure when protecting against theft.
 Plus, both vehicles received an identical 4/5 star rating in terms of resisting break-ins.